Heat pump: Window mounted heat pump

-Window mounted heat pumps run on standard 120v AC outlets and provide heating, cooling, and humidity control.
-They are more efficient with lower noise levels, condensation management, and a smaller footprint than window mounted air conditioners that just do cooling.
+Window mounted heat pumps in the United States run on standard 120V AC outlets and provide heating, cooling, and humidity control.
+They are more efficient with lower noise levels, condensation management, and a smaller footprint than window mounted air conditioners that only cool.

 Water heating

 In water heating applications, heat pumps may be used to heat or preheat water for swimming pools, homes or industry.
 Usually heat is extracted from outdoor air and transferred to an indoor water tank.

 District heating

 Large (megawatt-scale) heat pumps are used for district heating.
-However as of 2022 about 90% of district heat is from fossil fuels.
+However as of 2022, about 90% of district heat is from fossil fuels.
 In Europe, heat pumps account for a mere 1% of heat supply in district heating networks but several countries have targets to decarbonise their networks between 2030 and 2040.
 Possible sources of heat for such applications are sewage water, ambient water (e.g. sea, lake and river water), industrial waste heat, geothermal energy, flue gas, waste heat from district cooling and heat from solar seasonal thermal energy storage.
 Large-scale heat pumps for district heating combined with thermal energy storage offer high flexibility for the integration of variable renewable energy.
 Therefore, they are regarded as a key technology for limiting climate change by phasing out fossil fuels.
 They are also a crucial element of systems which can both heat and cool districts.